The Best Raspberry Iced Tea Recipe

 Instructions

-1. Fill a large pot with 3 quarts of water, and add in the lipton tea bags, then boil over high heat until it comes to a rolling boil, about 12 mins; then cut the fire off.
+1. Fill a large pot with 3 quarts of water, and add in the lipton tea bags.

-3. Place it over high heat, and after about 8 minutes or once it comes to a boil, begin scooping out the fuzz.
+5. Place it over high heat, and once it comes to a boil, about 8 minutes, begin scooping out the fuzz.

-4. Once clear, pour the raspberry juice into a large mixing bowl, through a strainer, then discard the seeds.
+6. Once clear, pour the raspberry juice into a large mixing bowl through a strainer.

 Notes